ashutosh-roy/Tinkering_With_Code/theory/resume/resume__explanation.md

 ##### **High-Level Architecture :**
 Two parts to this problem :
-* Pulling the data from the different sources to collate and organize it at a single place
+* We had LMS as a Source of Truth to pull details required for generating NACH receipts.
+We changed this source of truth to Snowflake.
+* Why did we not use ETL Pipeline for the same use case?
-	* [ ] We created data sync API
+	* [ ] We created data sync API that extracts the data from Snowflake and transforms and loads it into the MongoDB
+    * [ ] Using licensed tools would lead us into high costs and vendor-lock-in.
+    * [ ] Using free open source tools would also have some learning curve to it for the devs
 * Help the user download this data into a debit sheet format
 	- [ ] So basically we made a Java Spring Boot based file processing microservice to
 		- [ ] handle file downloads (by reading the content from DB)